vmware-tanzu/secrets-manager/examples/multiple-secrets/README.md

 Secrets Manager** hands-on.

-Note that the video is about the older version of VMware Secrets Manager, called ‘Äegis’, but the concepts are the same.
+Note that the video is about the older version of VMware Secrets Manager, called 'Aegis', but the concepts are the same.
 Also note that in the meantime we have added a few more features to **VMware Secrets Manager**, so you will find differences between the video and the current version of **VMware Secrets Manager**.